-Project Soup is a series of dinners bringing the community together to have fun, tackle food waste and raise awareness of and funds for local projects
+Project SOUP (Support Oxford's Upcoming Projects) is a series of dinners bringing the community together to tackle food waste and raise funds and awareness of local projects

-Project Soup is a series of community micro-funding dinners, inspired by a similar project in Detroit.
+Project SOUP (Supporting Oxford's Upcoming Projects) is a series of community micro-funding dinners, inspired by a similar project in Detroit.

-Working with community partners to organise a venue and source "waste food" to be used for the event
+Working with community partners to organise a venue and source "surplus food" to be used for the event

 Helping out on the day - picking up food, chopping vegetables and ultimately making the soup!

-Project Soup is also always looking for new projects to present.
-If you are involved in a project that aims to have a positive social impact, however small, and are interested in presenting, get in touch!
+Project SOUP is also always looking for new projects to pitch on the night.
+If you are involved in a project that aims to have a positive social impact, however small, and are interested in pitching, get in touch!

 Firstly, and most obviously, it raises much needed funds and awareness for community projects that might otherwise struggle to find money.
 In the past we've funded a dishwasher for a family centre, raised money for Streetview Oxford, funded a project for Fusion Arts and raised money for the refurbishment of the counselling rooms at Oxfordshire Sexual Abuse and Rape Crisis Centre.